codepath/android_guides/Listening-to-Sensors-and-Location.md

 ## Location Sensor

-Location requires the use of the Google Play SDK.
+Fused location requires the use of the Google Play SDK.
 You must include `com.google.android.gms:play-services` in your `app/build.gradle` file.
 You can use [this site](http://gradleplease.appspot.com/) to find the latest version to use, or you can refer to the [official SDK setup instructions](http://developer.android.com/google/play-services/setup.html).

 In addition, if you are using Genymotion emulator, you must [[install a Google Play Services APK file|Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services]] too.

-The [Location API](http://www.vogella.com/articles/AndroidLocationAPI/article.html) is a higher-level API that wraps the underlying location sensor.
+The [Fused Location API](http://developer.android.com/intl/es/training/location/retrieve-current.html) is a higher-level Google Play Services API that wraps the underlying location sensors like GPS.
 You can accomplish tasks like:

+ * Register for location connection events
  * Connect to the location sensor
  * Register for updates or accuracy changes
  * Get last location
- * Register for sensor connection events

 ```java
 private GoogleApiClient mGoogleApiClient;